Joseph Goebbels: Workings of the Ministry

 The propaganda ministry was organised into seven departments: administration and legal; mass rallies, public health, youth, and race; radio; national and foreign press; films and film censorship; art, music, and theatre; and protection against counter-propaganda, both foreign and domestic.
-Goebbels's style of leadership was tempestuous and unpredictable.
+Goebbels' style of leadership was tempestuous and unpredictable.
 He would suddenly change direction and shift his support between senior associates; he was a difficult boss and liked to berate his staff in public.
 Goebbels was successful at his job, however; Life wrote in 1938 that "[p]ersonally he likes nobody, is liked by nobody, and runs the most efficient Nazi department."
 John Gunther wrote in 1940 that Goebbels "is the cleverest of all the Nazis", but could not succeed Hitler because "everybody hates him".

 The Reich Film Chamber, which all members of the film industry were required to join, was created in June 1933.
 Goebbels promoted the development of films with a Nazi slant, and ones that contained subliminal or overt propaganda messages.
 Under the auspices of the Reichskulturkammer (Reich Chamber of Culture), created in September, Goebbels added additional sub-chambers for the fields of broadcasting, fine arts, literature, music, the press, and the theatre.
 As in the film industry, anyone wishing to pursue a career in these fields had to be a member of the corresponding chamber.
 In this way anyone whose views were contrary to the regime could be excluded from working in their chosen field and thus silenced.
 In addition, journalists (now considered employees of the state) were required to prove Aryan descent back to the year 1800, and if married, the same requirement applied to the spouse.
 Members of any chamber were not allowed to leave the country for their work without prior permission of their chamber.
 A committee was established to censor books, and works could not be re-published unless they were on the list of approved works.
 Similar regulations applied to other fine arts and entertainment; even cabaret performances were censored.
 Many German artists and intellectuals left Germany in the pre-war years rather than work under these restrictions.

 Free radios were distributed in Berlin on Goebbels' birthday in 1938.